-- g.
+g.
 The permittee shall complete the TRE and submit a final report on the TRE activities no later than 18 months from the last test day of the retest that demonstrates significant lethality.
 The permittee may petition the Executive Director (in writing) for an extension of the 18-month limit.
 However, to warrant an extension the permittee must have demonstrated due diligence in its pursuit of the toxicity identification evaluation/TRE and must prove that circumstances beyond its control stalled the toxicity identification evaluation/TRE.
 The report shall specify the control mechanism that will, when implemented, reduce effluent toxicity as specified in Part 5.h.
 The report shall also specify a corrective action schedule for implementing the selected control mechanism.

-A copy of the TRE final report shall also be submitted to the U.S. EPA Region 6 office. - h.
+h.
 Within 3 years of the last day of the test confirming toxicity, the permittee shall comply with 30 TAC § 307.6(e)(2)(B), which requires greater than 50% survival of the test organism in 100% effluent at the end of 24-hours.
 The permittee may petition the Executive Director (in writing) for an extension of the 3-year limit.
 However, to warrant an extension the permittee must have demonstrated due diligence in its pursuit of the toxicity identification evaluation/TRE and must prove that circumstances beyond its control stalled the toxicity identification evaluation/TRE.